 I found Hulu with Live TV very easy to use.
 The clean layout makes it simple to search for live programming, record shows and movies, and access on-demand content that’s included with a subscription.

-In May 2018, Hulu addressed one of the biggest complaints about the new service.
-It began rolling out a live TV guide on select devices to make channel surfing a lot easier.
+In May 2018, Hulu addressed one of its biggest flaws by adding a live TV guide, which makes channel surfing even easier.

 Just want to get back to your favorite show as quickly as possible?
 That’s one of Hulu’s strengths.
 From the home screen, the “Keep Watching” and “My Channels” tabs help you pick up where you left off.